How Evaluation Choices Distort the Outcome of Generative Drug Discovery: Results and Discussion

 \end{itemize}

-These aspects were systematically evaluated by varying the size of the generated library of de novo designs, from 10$^2$ to 10$^6$ molecules.
+We systematically evaluated these aspects by varying the size of the generated library of de novo designs, from 10$^2$ to 10$^6$ molecules.

 \underline{Similarity}.
 A relationship was observed between distribution similarity and the number of de novo designs considered \figref{fig:size_trap_similarity}{}.
-FCD values decreased across all targets when increasing the library size \figref{fig:size_trap_similarity}{a}, reaching a plateau.
-Such FCD plateau was systematically reached when more than 10,000 designs were considered -- a higher number than what is usually considered in de novo design studies.
-Although the authors of FCD recommend using at least 5000 molecules in each set to be compared \cite{preuer2018frechet}, our analysis shows that FCD can also be used with smaller training set sizes typical of drug discovery campaigns, since FCD converges when enough designs are generated.
+FCD to fine-tuning molecules decreased across all targets when increasing the library size \figref{fig:size_trap_similarity}{a}, reaching a plateau.
+Such an FCD plateau was systematically reached when more than 10,000 designs were considered -- a higher number than what is usually considered in de novo design studies.
+Although the authors of FCD recommend using at least 5000 molecules in each set to be compared \cite{preuer2018frechet}, our analysis shows that FCD can also be used with smaller training set sizes typical of drug discovery campaigns, since FCD values converge when enough designs are generated.

-The FCD between inactive and fine-tuning molecules was, contrary to expectations, lower than that of the active molecules that were held-out for PIN1 and VDR \figref{fig:size_trap_similarity}{a}.
-This is because the number of inactives is nine times greater than the number of actives.
+The FCD between inactive and fine-tuning molecules was, contrary to expectations, lower than that of the active molecules that were held out for PIN1 and VDR \figref{fig:size_trap_similarity}{a}.
+This discrepancy is because the number of inactives is nine times greater than the number of actives.
+DRD3 forms an exception here, due to the higher structural similarity between its held-out actives and training set \figref{fig:train_test_sim}{}.
 The design libraries reached FCD values lower than those of the held-out actives across proteins, again as an effect of the library size.
-These findings demonstrate the cruciality of comparing molecule libraries of the same size when using FCD.
+These findings demonstrate the cruciality of using the same number of molecules when comparing molecule libraries via FCD.

+Measuring FCD of the pretrained model designs to the pretraining set demonstrates the same behavior, albeit convergence required over 1,000,000 designs \figref{fig:pt_sim_div}{a}.
+This might be due to the high internal diversity of the pretraining set, which requires a higher number of designs to mimic with a design library.
+Such a `late’ convergence further underscores the importance of reporting trends in FCD values, rather than a single FCD score as in current benchmarks.